BartJanvanAssen/webpack.js.org/content/guides/code-splitting-require.md

 ## `require.ensure()`

-webpack statically parses for `require.ensure()` in the code while building and adds the modules here into a separate chunk.
+Webpack statically parses for `require.ensure()` in the code while building and adds the modules here into a separate chunk.
 This new chunk is loaded on demand by webpack through jsonp.

 The syntax is as follows